Couple Seriously Injured in Uber Crash Blocked From Court by Uber Eats Terms

 The McGintys asserted they had no recollection of seeing the purported “clickbox” on January 8, 2022, and surmise it was clicked by their daughter who had asked if they could order food from a particular restaurant.

-Uber contends the “Checkbox Consent” was activated when their’ daughter was getting updates on the Uber Eats food delivery driver’s progress because the application was refreshed.
+Uber contends the “Checkbox Consent” was activated when their daughter was getting updates on the Uber Eats food delivery driver’s progress because the application was refreshed.

 The lower court denied Uber’s motion to compel arbitration, finding that the arbitration agreement was unenforceable because it “failed to clearly and unambiguously inform plaintiff of her waiver of the right to pursue her claims in a judicial forum.”
+In addition, the lower court held that the arbitration agreement “lacks any specificity on what the resolution would look like or what the alternative to such resolution might be.”

 New Jersey courts have recognized the validity of consumer web-based contracts for decades.
-Clickwrap agreements are “routinely enforced by the courts” because “by requiring a physical manifestation of assent, a user is said to be put on inquiry notice of the terms assented to,” the appeals court stated.
+Clickwrap agreements are “routinely enforced by the courts” because “by requiring a physical manifestation of assent, a user is said to be put on inquiry notice of the terms assented to,” the appeals court noted.

-The appeals court noted that the state Supreme Court has held that while “no prescribed set of words must be included in an arbitration clause to accomplish a waiver of rights,” an enforceable arbitration clause “at least in some general and sufficiently broad way, must explain that the plaintiff is giving up his or her right to bring his or her claims in court or have a jury resolve the dispute.”
+The appeals court added that the state Supreme Court has held that while “no prescribed set of words must be included in an arbitration clause to accomplish a waiver of rights,” an enforceable arbitration clause “at least in some general and sufficiently broad way, must explain that the plaintiff is giving up his or her right to bring his or her claims in court or have a jury resolve the dispute.”

 Further, the appeals court noted that the Supreme Court has emphasized that arbitration provisions are to be construed consistent with their plain language and it is not always necessary to expressly waive a jury trial or statutory claims.
-Moreover, the high court has repeatedly held that the thrust of the New Jersey Arbitration Act —consistent with the Federal Arbitration Act —is to favor arbitration by placing “arbitration agreements on an equal footing” with other contacts.
+Moreover, the high court has repeatedly held that the thrust of the New Jersey Arbitration Act —consistent with the Federal Arbitration Act —is to favor arbitration by placing “arbitration agreements on an equal footing” with other contracts.

 Governed by these standards, the appeals court said it was persuaded that the lower court erred in denying Uber’s motion to compel arbitration.